Newsletters

 There are many factors that may place you more at risk for DDD, some of which you can control and others you can't.

-For example, DDD is often referred to as a natural wear-and-tear disease, which means age plays a central role, and clearly there’s nothing you can do about the aging process.
+For example, DDD is often referred to as a natural wear-and-tear disease, which means age plays a central role, and clearly, there's nothing you can do about the aging process.

 There is, however, ample research that points to other factors that place you at greater risk for developing DDD.